Skip to content

 }

 The pointer MUST begin with #/.
-Slashes in path segments are escaped as ~1 per RFC 6901. openapiOperationRef and openapiOperationId MUST NOT be set together on the same operation.
+Slashes in path segments are escaped as ~1 per RFC 6901. sourceOperationRef and sourceOperationId MUST NOT be set together on the same operation.
+For OpenAPI sources only, legacy openapiOperationId and openapiOperationRef remain valid backward-compatible selectors.

 Extension-Owned Operations

-Operations without an OpenAPI binding are owned by a named runtime profile. x-uws-operation-profile names the profile; additional x-* fields carry profile-specific configuration.
+Operations without a source binding are owned by a named runtime profile. x-uws-operation-profile names the profile; additional x-* fields carry profile-specific configuration.

 operationId: build_email